OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 The second benefit is web components give you a **shadow dom** which allows you to hide the CSS classes into the component.
-So that you could have truly isolated CSS styling as CSS styles outside of the shadow dom won't penetrate inside and they won't be leaking to outside.
+So that you could have truly isolated CSS styling as CSS styles outside of the shadow dom won't penetrate inside and the ones inside won't be leaking to outside of the shadow dom.